lucasflores/PermaLost/README.md

 # PermaLost
-The goal of this project is to implement multiple machine learning/statistical methods, both interpolative and predictive, in order to creaet a powerful tool to assist archeologists/anthropologists to locate sites vulnerable to 'soft' artifact degradation due to increased permafrost melt due to global warming.
+The goal of this project is to implement multiple machine learning/statistical methods, both interpolative and predictive, in order to create a powerful tool to assist archeologists/anthropologists to locate sites vulnerable to 'soft' artifact degradation that comes with increased permafrost melt due to global warming.
 This project will first focus on Greenland.

 ## Project Package Dependencies
 - pandas